case study • Prototyping

 From these results I gathered that:

-Statistics Canada reported that banks accounted for the most cybersecurity incidents in 2017 at 47%, but, they were also more likely to implement security requirements [9].
+Statistics Canada reported that banks accounted for the most cybersecurity incidents in 2017 at 47%, but, they were also more likely to implement security requirements[9].

-c) Making real impact on environmental stewardship is also key.
+3. Making real impact on environmental stewardship is also key.
 Through a reliable and high-use app like TD MySpend, I want to encourage and amplify more eco-conscious financial habits right at the POS.

 step 3:

-Sprint 2—TD MySpend Integration
+Sprint 2—TD MySpend Integration (Initial Concept)

 Low-Fidelity Prototype